summer farm campOutdoor Play & Imagination

 This week will also feature lots of fun farm themed arts & crafts, games, stories, and of course outdoor play.
 Plus we'll also be busy in the garden learning, in a hands-on kid-friendly way, how things grow and where our food comes from.

-Walking field trip to the Soquel Prairie Reserve on Friday June 16th.
+Walking field trip to the Soquel Prairie Reserve on Friday June 13 th.

 Pony ride to the meadow!